-During the first quarter of 2022, the Company entered into two new office leases in Doraville, Georgia and Shanghai, China.
+During the first quarter of 2022, the Company entered into two new office leases.
 In connection with these leases, the Company recorded non-cash ROU assets and lease liabilities of \$0.1 million.

 During the first quarter of 2022, the Company also executed a new lease for an office in North Bethesda, Maryland.
 The lease is expected to commence in the fourth quarter of 2022.
 The lease has a term of seven years with total cash rental payments of approximately \$7.1 million.